What is a sprint review?

 A final word of advice

-For teams that are new to sprint reviews, there’s a strong temptation to bleed sprint review into the retrospective.
-A sprint review is an independent ceremony from a sprint retrospective.
-Take the time to enjoy the fruit of your labors.
+Take the time to enjoy the fruits of your labor.
 Liberally celebrate accomplishments.
-Effective sprint reviews build up the morale and motivation of the team.
-This idea of celebration is so important to us on the Jira team, we’ve incorporated “go ahead, celebrate” into our vision statement for this very reason.
+Effective sprint reviews build up the team's morale and motivation.
+This idea of celebration is so important to the Jira team that we've incorporated “go ahead, celebrate” into our vision statement.